gitFoxCode/nuxt-icons/README.md

 ## Thoughts and ToDo's:
 - Ability to load icons only by component/page in order not to waste unnecessary space if the icon is not used at the time
 - Automatic svg file optimization
-- Automatic icon scalingthat have non-square dimensions to maintain their proportions (maybe with preserveAspectRatio)
+- Automatic icon scaling that have non-square dimensions to maintain their proportions (maybe with preserveAspectRatio)
 - Usable for previous nuxt versions
 - Loading icons into symbol svg sprite *(rather worsens performance)*